 3. FILL YOURSELF UP WITH TAPAS

-In its first edition back in 2011, only 24 venues were encouraged to organize this event, but each year more and more have joined until reach the 95 that were in last year’s edition.
-So now you know, get all the tapas you can, and go back crawling to the best hostel in the area, of course, we are talking about our Cats Madrid Lavapies!
+In its first edition back in 2011, only 24 venues organized this event, but each year more and more have joined until hitting the 130 tapas, and 68 street performances in this 2019 edition!
+So now you know, get all the tapas you can, and go back crawling to the best hostel in the area, of course, we’re talking about our Cats Hostel Madrid Sol!

 4. SEE (OR PRACTICE) SPORTS

-Many people find the opportunity to participate in a race.
-This October we will have the Gladiator Race, an obstacle race with two modalities, short distance and long distance.
-Also, a race in favor of the Down Syndrome Foundation in the Juan Carlos I Park, a place that is well worth a visit.
+Many people take the opportunity to participate in a race.
+This October we’ll have a lot of fun runs, as the 10k Mercamadrid, or a race in support of the Down Syndrome Foundation in the Juan Carlos I Park, a place that is well worth a visit!